Sidney Crosby's Success and Achievements in Timeline

 A closer look at the biggest achievements of Sidney Crosby.
 Awards, milestones, and records that define success.

-Sidney Crosby is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins in the NHL.
-Drafted first overall in 2005, he was nicknamed "Sid the Kid" and dubbed "The Next One" due to his exceptional talent.
-He is considered one of the greatest ice hockey players of all time.
+Sidney Crosby, nicknamed "Sid the Kid," is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins.
+Drafted first overall in 2005, he was highly touted as "The Next One" and is now considered one of hockey's all-time greats.
+Raised in Halifax, his exceptional talent and leadership have defined his successful NHL career.

-2005: Crosby Drafted First Overall
+2005: Drafted First Overall by Pittsburgh Penguins

 2005: Gold at World Junior Championships